 I cooked the oatmeal in a mixture of oat milk and coconut milk with some vanilla, and also added a ripe banana in slices.
 I topped the whole thing with licorice chia jam.

 Oatmeal and licorice are both inherently Finnish flavours and they match beautifully with coconut and banana.
 There's north and south combined.
 There's something familiar and something surprising.
 Not dull anymore!
 This one truly perked up my porridge relationship and made the love stronger.

 COCONUT OAT PORRIDGE WITH LICORICE CHIA JAM

 - 2 cups oat milk (or other dairy free milk)

 - ½ tsp vanilla seeds or vanilla powder

 - 4 tbsp chia seeds

 - 1 tbsp grated licorice root extract stick or black licorice root powder

 - a pinch of vanilla powder /vanilla seeds

 Place oats and oat milk in pan, stir well.
-Bring to the boil, stir, Add cardamom, vanilla and almond butter.
+Bring to the boil and stir.
+Add cardamom, vanilla and almond butter.
 Boil for 2-5 minutes until oats are thick and creamy.
-Prepare the licorice jam
+Prepare the licorice jam.